SkylineCommunications/dataminer-docs/connector-help/connector_help/VOO_App_Store_Monitor.md

 # VOO App Store Monitor

-This driver is used to retrieve status information from the **VOO App Store**.
+This connector is used to retrieve status information from the **VOO App Store**.

 ## About

-This is an HTTP driver that retrieves JSON-formatted status information from an HTTP server to provide monitoring.
+This is an HTTP connector that retrieves JSON-formatted status information from an HTTP server to provide monitoring.

 ## Installation and configuration

 ### Creation

-This driver uses an HTTP connection and requires the following input during element creation:
+This connector uses an HTTP connection and requires the following input during element creation:

 **HTTP CONNECTION:**